mobify/iterstuff/README.md

 consumed, so when we started the second `takewhile`, the first character it got was '2'.

 We can solve this with a Lookahead.
-Here's a 'repeatable takewhile' equivalent (which is in the module):
+Here's a repeatable `takewhile` equivalent (that's in the `iterstuff` module):

     def repeatable_takewhile(predicate, iterable):
         """